What's at stake?

 Frequently Asked Questions

 For teachers, your account gives you immediate access to a treasure trove of materials.
 The program works as an all-in-one online curriculum that's at your full disposal.
 You can use it to fuel your day's lessons, showcase videos as needed, and assign both online-based or written practice work.
 Every lesson plan is entirely done for you, including practice tests, chapter tests, and all hand-written step-by-step answer keys.
-All materials are also instantly downloadable for you to print/post.
+All materials are also instantly downloadable for you to print, or to post to your school's LMS.

 Homeschool families use this platform as a comprehensive, end-to-end online course.
 Students jump right in and learn, section by section.